rerock/STAT-157-Checking-Group-/README.md

 November 26
 --------
 - Successfully have a python code base that can call other group's R file
-- Continue code review on the groups have finished part of their tasks
+- Continue code review on the groups have finished part of their tasks and re-test our python code base

 November 28
 -------